gabriel88766/C-CPP-AlgorithmsAndContests/CSES/Graphs/Readme.txt

 BuildingRoads => DSU, connected components MessageRoute => BFS and store PATH
 BuildingTeams => Bipartite with BFS
-RoundTrip => Cyclefinding DFS, can be used floyd cycle finding, DFS looks worse
+RoundTrip => Cyclefinding - DFS

+RoundTripII => Cyclefinding - DFS in directed graph.
+(Something like this in Tarjan)